droeatumn/kass/README.md

 <h2>Assembly</h2>
 <b>Input</b>
 The input is a directory containing one or more compressed fastq files, each representing one individual.
-Each file is from PacBio HiFi 99.9% consensus sequences.<br>
+Each file is from PacBio HiFi consensus sequences (preferably 99.9%).<br>
 <br>
 <b>Output</b><br>
 Each input file has a correspoding output file (*.contigs.fasta)  with the assembled contigs.
 Each contig is annotated with gene content and order in the file with the suffix 'annoation.txt'.<br>